shawlab-moffitt/CSEminer-manuscript/README.md

   1. RNAseq mapping using STAR
   2. Exon quantification with HTSEQ
   3. Code to normalize exons to FPKM
+# Scoring the Exons
+  1. downloading all the required files
+  2. calculate a summarized exon abundance
+  3. calculate an exon enrichment score
+  4. perform the initial exon filtering
+  5. summarize result
+  6. annotate alternative spliced exons

+# Annotating the exons (Figure 1)
+  1. Generating the proteomics data reference
+  2. Estimating gene-level expression in bone marrow
+  3. Filtering and prioritizing candidates as Tier 1 and Tier 2

 # 1.1 RNAseq mapping